hhftechnologies/cheatsheet/cheatsheet-styles.md

 tags: [WIP]
 updated: 2017-10-26
 intro: |
-  This is a reference of styles that you can use on Devhints cheatsheets.
+  This is a reference of styles that you can use on HHF TechTips cheatsheets.
 How meta!
-  You can refer to this when contributing your own cheatsheets to the [GitHub repo](https://github.com/rstacruz/cheatsheets/).
+  You can refer to this when contributing your own cheatsheets to the [GitHub repo](https://github.com/hhftechnologies/cheatsheet/).
 ---

 Intro